kirstvh/BioCCP.jl/docs/index.md

 For a specific combinatorial design set-up of interest, a report with results regarding (expected) minimum sample sizes can be easily retrieved by using the provided Pluto notebook.

-References: [1] Boneh, A., &amp; Hofri, M. (1997).
+<small>References: [1] Boneh, A., &amp; Hofri, M. (1997).
 The coupon-collector problem revisited—a survey of engineering problems and computational methods.
 Stochastic Models, 13(1), 39-66., [2] Doumas, A. V., &amp; Papanicolaou, V. G. (2016).
 The coupon collector’s problem revisited: generalizing the double Dixie cup problem of Newman and Shepp.
-ESAIM: Probability and Statistics, 20, 367-399.
+ESAIM: Probability and Statistics, 20, 367-399.</small>

 ## Functions